ChrisDuffley/stationPlaylist/readme.md

 ## SPL Controller ##

 The SPL Controller is a set of layered commands you can use to control SPL Studio anywhere.
-Press NVDA+Grave, and NVDA will say, "SPL Controller."
+Press the SPL Controller layer command, and NVDA will say, "SPL Controller."
 Press another command to control various Studio settings such as microphone on/off or play the next track.

 The available SPL Controller commands are: